KaladharanLal/Ascii_Cam_-Useless_Projects_TinkerHub-/README.md

 ### Implementation
 For Software:
 # Installation
-python should be installed.
-To install pygame module > `pip install pygame`
+Python should be installed.
+To install pygame and opencv modules, type the following command in the terminal > `pip install pygame opencv-python`

 # Run
 Run the main.py file.